Batkoa

 Batkoa is a genus of fungi within the family of Entomophthoraceae and order Entomophthorales of the Zygomycota.
 This has been supported by molecular phylogenetic analysis (Gryganskyi et al. 2012).

-The genus name of Batkoa is named by the American mycologist Richard A. Humber in 1989 to honor the Polish mycologist Andrzej Batko (1933-1997).
+The genus name of Batkoa is named by the American mycologist Richard A. Humber in 1989 to honor the Polish mycologist Andrzej Batko (1933–1997).

 The presence of rhizoids and having globose (rounded) rather than pear-shaped conidia helps identify Batkoa species from Entomophaga species.

 Description

 The Hyphal bodies are elongated and walled (but not proto-plastic).
-The condiphores are simple with narrow 'neck' between the condium and condiogenous cell.
+The condiphores are simple with narrow 'neck' between the conidium and condiogenous cell.
 The primary condia are globose and round, multi-nucleate, discharged by papillar eversion.
 The rhizoids (if present) are thicker than the vegetative hypae, with terminal discoid holdfast.
 The resting spores bud laterally from the parental cell.
 Unfixed nuclei have granular contents stained by aceto-orcein.

 Infection

 Generally, when an insect (or host) comes in contact with Batkoa spores, they enter its body through leg joints or other chinks in its armor or through gaps in the 'skin'.
 The spores then start to multiply.
 As the fungi begin to overwhelm the insect, it stops eating, mating and crawls (or flies short distances) to a high, exposed place like on the side of a tree trunk or at the tip of a tall grass blade.
 There the fungus sends out threadlike hyphae from within the bug and attaching the insect to its perch, securely.

 The Batkoa fungus somehow triggers the host insect to open its wings fully, exposing its soft abdomen completely.
 That is the last time the host moves.
-Finally, the very small spores are expelled out from the insect’s belly, showering everything below with spores and potentially, 'powdered death'.
+Finally, the very small spores are expelled out from the insect's belly, showering everything below with spores and potentially, 'powdered death'.